tuda-parallel/FTIO/README.md

 For the latest GitHub version, FTIO can be installed either [automatically](#automated-installation) or [manually](#manual-installation).
 As a prerequisite, for the virtual environment, `python3.11-venv` is needed, which can be installed on Ubuntu, for example, with:

 ```sh
 apt install python3.11-venv
 ```
+Note there are currently issues with pyDarshan on Mac, that can be solved as mentioned [here](https://github.com/darshan-hpc/darshan/issues/930)

 ### Automated installation